IanFinlayson/exploring-cs/chapter07.md

 table is a table which shows what one number multiplied by another is.
 You probably had to memorize this table in grade school.

-Let\'s say we want to print a 10 by 10 times table like the following:
+Let's say we want to print a 10 by 10 times table like the following:

 ``` {.output}
 1   2   3   4   5   6   7   8   9   10